Mountain biking: 1900s–1960s

 Bicycles were ridden off-road by road racing cyclists who used cyclocross as a means of keeping fit during the winter.
 Cyclo-cross eventually became a sport in its own right in the 1940s, with the first world championship taking place in 1950.

 The Rough Stuff Fellowship was established in 1955 by off-road cyclists in the United Kingdom.

 In Oregon in 1966, one Chemeketan club member, D. Gwynn, built a rough terrain trail bicycle.
 He named it a "mountain bicycle" for its intended place of use.
 This may be the first use of that name.

 In England in 1968, Geoff Apps, a motorbike trials rider, began experimenting with off-road bicycle designs.
 By 1979 he had developed a custom-built lightweight bicycle which was uniquely suited to the wet and muddy off-road conditions found in the south-east of England.
-They were designed around 2 inch x 650b Nokian snow tires though a 700x47c (28 in.) version was also produced.
+They were designed around 2 inch × 650b Nokian snow tires though a 700x47c (28 in.) version was also produced.
 These were sold under the Cleland Cycles brand until late 1984.
 Bikes based on the Cleland design were also sold by English Cycles and Highpath Engineering until the early 1990s.